 As Supply Chain Insights founder Lora Cecere pointed out in an oft-cited 2014 piece for Forbes, aiming for the most efficient supply chain possible is intrinsically limiting.
 Built around a single metric—namely, performing tasks with maximum return for minimum investment, regardless of their impact on more complex values such as total cost of ownership (TCO)—the most efficient supply chains seek to offload costs, waste, and performance accountability onto suppliers in order to gain short-term benefits through better operating margins, faster inventory turns, and shorter cash conversion cycles.

-In simple terms, successful supply chain management requires optimal efficiency, but it must be tempered with the considerations inherent to supply chain effectiveness to allow an organisation to grow, innovate, and realise its goals for productivity and profitability in the long run.
+In simple terms, successful supply chain management requires optimal efficiency, but it must be tempered with the considerations inherent to supply chain effectiveness to allow an organization to grow, innovate, and realize its goals for productivity and profitability in the long run.

 A Balanced Approach to Supply Chain Management: Amazon’s SMC Triumph